Sapad

-Sapad, officially the Municipality of Sapad (Maranao: Inged a Sapad; Lungsod sa Sapad; Bayan ng Sapad), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Sapad, officially the Municipality of Sapad (Maranao: Inged a Sapad; Lungsod sa Sapad; Bayan ng Sapad), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 22,974 people.

 History

-Sapad was created by virtue of Republic Act No. 5745 where it is separated from the Municipality of Kapatagan, Province of Lanao del Norte, and constituted into a district and independent municipality, to be known as the Municipality of Sapad, same province.
+Sapad was created by virtue of Republic Act No. 5745 where it is separated from the Municipality of Kapatagan, province of Lanao del Norte, and constituted into a district and independent municipality, to be known as the Municipality of Sapad, same province.
 The seat of government of the new municipality shall be in the present site of the barrio Sapad.

 The boundary of said territory shall be as follows: